Balehonnur: Balehonnur Bridge

-Balehonnur Bridge (a masonry bridge), constructed across the river Bhadra by the Madras Government, was the first project undertaken by MCC in 1946.
+Balehonnur Bridge (a masonry bridge), constructed across the river Bhadra by the Madras Presidency/Madras Govt., was the first project undertaken by Mysore Construction Co.(MCC) in 1946.

 Transport

 Road

 Balehonnur is well-connected by road, State Highway 27 passes through Balehonnur, which connects it to the National Highway 169 at Sringeri due northwest and National Highway 173 due southeast.

 Rail

 The closest railway stations are in Chikmagalur (53 km), Shivamogga (87 km) and Kadur (90 km).
-But considering the connectivity constraints of Shivamogga and limited trains from Chikkamagaluru, Kadur is the most appropriate boarding point.
+But considering the connectivity constraints of Shivamogga and limited trains from Chikkamagaluru, Kadur is the most appropriate boarding Udupi railway station is another option for railway.

 Air

 The closest Airports are Kuvempu Airport, Shivamogga (78 km) and International Airport is Mangalore Airport (132 km).